VidithM/contest-stats/README.md

 * Make sure the downloaded files are in the same directory as `main.py`.
 Now, you can simply run the script.
 You can also run with the `-f` option and provide a filename (i.e. `python main.py -f data.out`) to write the results to a file.

 **Notes**
 * Make sure the spreadsheet data is not malformed for checked-in participants (this should be done when each person checks in).
 You will probably get incorrect results otherwise.
+In particular, make sure there are no extraneous newlines at the end of the file, otherwise the script will not work.